Electronic Health Record Modernization | Veterans Affairs

 Electronic Health Record Modernization

-The Dayton VA and its community-based outpatient clinics are transitioning to the new electronic health record (EHR) in early 2023.
+VA Ann Arbor Healthcare System and its community-based outpatient clinics are transitioning to the new electronic health record (EHR) in the fall of 2022.
 This is a Veteran-centric approach that will better support service members as they transition from military service to Veteran status.

-VA Dayton Healthcare System scheduled to launch VA’s new electronic health record (EHR) in March 2023.

 If you’re a Veteran or family member who receives health care or direct benefit payments from VA and have changed your legal name, you must update your new name with the Department of Defense (DOD) and with VA before the transition.